ocaml-flambda/flambda-backend/jane/doc/extensions/_04-modes/syntax.md

 a -> (b -> c) @ modes
 ```

-## Function parameter
+## Function parameters

-The rule of thumb is: wherever a type constraint `x : ty` is allowed, a similar
+The rule of thumb is: wherever a type constraint `x : ty` is allowed in a
-mode constraint `x @ modes` or type-and-mode constraint `x : ty @ modes` will be
+function parameter, a similar mode constraint `x @ modes` or type-and-mode constraint `x :
-allowed.
+ty @ modes` is allowed.

 ```ocaml
 let foo ?(x : int @ modes = default) = ..
 let foo ?x:((a, b) : int @ modes = default)